w-xuefeng/vue-apicloud-quickstart/README_EN.md

       el: '#app',
       render: h => h(App)
     })
-    // Chain call init method, that will create Vue instance
+    // Chained-calls init method, that will create a Vue instance
     // Same as new vue() when turning on PC debugging
     // Vue instance will be created in apiready's callback when it is not turned on
   ```